 Aid.
-(See also CRS Report RS20895, Palestinians: U.S. Assistance, and RL31342, Middle East: U.S. Foreign Assistance, FY2001, FY2002, and FY2003 Request.)
-In 1993, President Clinton said that the United States would compensate Israel for risks involved in peace and would provide "seed money" for the PA.
+(See also CRS Issue Brief 85066, Israel: U.S. Foreign Assistance, and CRS Report RL31342, Middle East: U.S. Foreign Assistance, FY2001, FY2002, and FY2003 Request.)
 The Middle East Peace Facilitation Act (MEPFA) (P.L.
 103-236, April 30, 1994, Title X) granted the President authority to suspend provisions of laws affecting the PLO in the national interest and if the PLO is abiding by commitments made in letters to Israel and Norway and under the DOP.
 The State Department reported that the PLO honored its commitments, with shortcomings, and asserted that suspensions were in the U.S. national interest, enabling U.S. support for the peace process and interaction with all parties.
 MEPFA was extended with additional requirements, until August 12, 1997, then it was included in annual foreign operations appropriations legislation.
 P.L.
-107-115, January 10, 2002, the Foreign Operations Appropriations Act for 2002, prohibits the provision of funds to the PA unless the President certifies that it is important to U.S. national security interests.
-S. 2779 (S.Rept.
-107-219, July 24, 2002), the Foreign Operations bill for FY2003, contains the same conditions regarding aid to the Palestinians as in prior years.
-On February 7, 2002, President Bush said that he had budgeted \$300 million for non-governmental organizations to improve the conditions of Palestinians who are not involved in terror.
+107-115, January 10, 2002 prohibits the provision of funds to the PA unless the President certifies that it is important to U.S. national security interests.
 P.L.
-107-206, August, 2, 2002, a supplemental appropriation for FY2002 provides \$200 million in aid to Israel to combat terrorism and \$50 million in humanitarian aid to the Palestinians, not to the PA.
-S. 2432, introduced on May 1, would prohibit the use of FY2003 funds to support the PA or any private voluntary organization for projects related to the PA or located in Palestine that would otherwise be undertaken by the PA pending cessation of terrorist activities by the PA.
+107-206, August, 2, 2002, a supplemental appropriation for FY2002 provided \$200 million in aid to Israel to combat terrorism and \$50 million in humanitarian aid to the Palestinians, not to the PA.
+For FY2003, H.R.
+5410 (H.Rept.
+107-66, September 19, 2002) proposed the same restrictions on aid to the Palestinians as in prior years.
+Section 560 stated that no funds may support a Palestinian state unless the Secretary of State determines and certifies that its leadership has been democratically elected, is committed to peaceful coexistence with Israel, is countering terrorism and cooperating with Israel on security, and is working toward a comprehensive peace.
+P.L.
+107-228, September 30, 2002, withheld \$10 million in economic aid to Lebanon until its armed forces deploy to and assert the government's authority in south Lebanon.

 Jerusalem.
 Jerusalem is a subject for final status negotiations.
 Israel annexed the city in 1967 to be its eternal, undivided capital.
 Palestinians seek East Jerusalem as their capital.
-U.S. Administrations have maintained that it is up to the parties to determine its fate.
+Successive U.S. Administrations have maintained that the parties must determine its fate.
 H.Con.Res.
 60, June 10, 1997, and S.Con.Res.
-21, May 20, 1997, called on the

-Administration to affirm that Jerusalem must remain the undivided capital of Israel.
+21, May 20, 1997, called on the Administration to affirm that Jerusalem must remain the undivided capital of Israel.
 Congress prohibits official U.S. government business with the PA in Jerusalem and the use of appropriated funds to create U.S. government offices in Israel to conduct business with the PA.
-(See, P.L.
+(See P.L.
 107-115, January 10, 2002.)
+H.R.
+167, introduced on January 7, 2003, calls for the U.S. consulate in Jerusalem to operate under the supervision of the ambassador, for Jerusalem to be identified as the capital of Israel in official documents, and for Israel to be recorded as the place of birth of U.S. citizens born in Jerusalem.